Qlone

-Qlone is a photogrammetry app for creation of 3D models on mobile devices.
-Qlone is unique in being able to create 3D models on the mobile device without recourse to external cloud servers.
-The resultant 3D models can be used for augmented reality, virtual reality, 3D printing, educational technology, product design, fine art, science, and manufacturing.
+Qlone is a 3D scanning app based on photogrammetry for creation of 3D models on mobile devices.
+The resultant 3D models can be exported for external use.

 Qlone was featured at the Apple Worldwide Developers Conference in 2021.
-It was also featured on BBC Click in their episode on Artificial Intelligence and Augmented Reality.
+It was also featured on BBC Click.

 Qlone features

 3D scanning

 3D scanning with Qlone requires the use of an included mat design.
 The user prints the mat onto a sheet of paper, then places the object to be scanned in the centre of the mat.
 An augmented reality dome within the Qlone app guides the user through the subsequent scanning process.
 The iOS version of Qlone allows scanning without the mat.

 3D editing

-Qlone's editing features allow users to adjust their 3D scanned models using texture mapping, polygon mesh size simplification, digital sculpting, cleaning and smoothing, and artistic effects.
+Qlone's editing features allow users to adjust 3D scanned models using texture mapping, polygon mesh size simplification, digital sculpting, cleaning and smoothing, and artistic effects.

 File export

-Qlone exports directly to multiple 3D platforms including SketchFab, i.materialise, Lens Studio for SnapChat, Shapeways and CGTrader.
-Models can also be exported in a variety of 3D formats for use in other 3D tools – OBJ, STL, FBX, USDZ, GLB (Binary gLTF), PLY, and X3D.
+Qlone exports directly to multiple 3D platforms including SketchFab, i.materialise, Lens Studio for Snapchat, Shapeways and CGTrader.
+Models can also be exported in different 3D formats for use in other 3D tools – OBJ, STL, FBX, USDZ, GLB (Binary gLTF), PLY, and X3D.